-Wrongful Death Caused by Negligent Security
+Wrongful Death Caused by Negligent Security in Miami

 If you or a loved one were the victim of wrongful death due to negligent security in Miami Dade County you need experienced attorneys.
 You may not realize this at first, but when you are on another person or business’s property, they have a legal duty to protect you safe and from foreseeable crime.
 Property owners who are or should be aware of crime on their premises or even in the vicinity of their property are required to provide safety and security measures protecting guests and customers.
 What a property owner or manager is required to provide under Florida law in terms of security varies.
 Whether an apartment complex shooting, or a shooting in a parking lot reasonable safety measures may include security guards, off duty police patrols, using gates, fences, security cameras, and alarm systems.
 The types of safety and security measures that are required under Florida law also depends on a multifactorial analysis the type of property in use and the types of crimes that occur in the area and how often they happen.